Drug Treatment Program Glossary

 - Family Behavioral Therapy.
 This therapy involves the individual as well as at least one significant other like a parent or romantic partner to decrease use and improve the home environment 4.

-- Motivational Interviewing (MI).
+- Goal-Centered Motivational Interviewing (MI).
 This treatment type attempts to build internalized motivation in the client to decrease ambivalence and accept recovery 4.